devopsgroup-io/catapult/README.md

 * domain:
     * `example.com`
-        * the domain name of what the website is/will be in production
+        * the domain name of what the website is/will be in Production
         * a maximum of one subdomain is supported (subdomain.example.com)
-        * this drives the domains of localdev (via hosts file) and test, qc, production (via cloudflare)
+        * this drives the domains of LocalDev (via hosts file) and Test, QC, Production (via CloudFlare)
         * dev.example.com, test.example.com, qc.example.com, example.com
 * domain_tld_override:
     * `mycompany.com`
-        * a domain name that will override the tld of the domain for when you do not have control of the domain (example.com), but still need a localdev and externally accessible test and qc instance
+        * a domain name that will override the tld of the domain for when you do not have control of the domain (example.com), but still need a LocalDev and externally accessible Test and QC instance
-        * this drives the domains of localdev (via hosts file) and test, qc, production (via cloudflare)
+        * this drives the domains of LocalDev (via hosts file) and Test, QC, Production (via CloudFlare)
             * PLEASE NOTE: When removing this option from a website with `software`, you need to manually replace URLs in the database respective to the `software_workflow` option.
                 * ie `vagrant ssh mycompany.com-test-redhat-mysql`
                 * `php /catapult/provisioners/redhat/installers/wp-cli.phar --allow-root --path="/var/www/repositories/apache/example.com/(webroot if applicable)" search-replace ":\/\/(www\.)?(dev\.|test\.)?(example\.com\.mycompany\.com)" "://example.com" --regex`
         * dev.example.com, test.example.com, qc.example.com, example.com are replaced by dev.example.com.mycompany.com, test.example.com.mycompany.com, qc.example.com.mycompany.com, example.com.mycompany.com
 * force_auth:
     * `example`
-        * forces http basic authentication in test, qc, and production
+        * forces http basic authentication in Test, QC, and Production
         * `example` is both the username and password
 * force_auth_exclude:
     * `["test","qc","production"]`